yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 #### Recommendation

 With the current system architecture, where DopexV2PositionManager is the only entry point for all user interactions, reentrancy protection can be handled only in the position manager.
-If all calls to the handler are going through the whitelisted app, position manager, it makes sense to move all reentrancy protection to position manager only. `ReentrancyGuard` can be removed from the handler but additional calls in the position manager must have reentrancy protection like [`usePosition()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2PositionManager.sol#L145), [`unusePosition()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2PositionManager.sol#L175) and [`donateToPosition()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2PositionManager.sol#L204).
+If all calls to the handler are going through the whitelisted app, position manager, it makes sense to move all reentrancy protection to position manager only. `ReentrancyGuard` can be removed from the handler, but additional calls in the position manager must have reentrancy protection like [`usePosition()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2PositionManager.sol#L145), [`unusePosition()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2PositionManager.sol#L175) and [`donateToPosition()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2PositionManager.sol#L204).
  Gas savings data from provided tests:
 ```log
 testSettleOptionPutITMRoll() (gas: -4 (-0.000%))